OpenTranslationBible/open-bible/en-GB/25.Lamentations/md/lamentations-01.md

 ## Lamentations 1:21

-People have heard my groaning, but there is no one to comfort me.
-All my enemies have heard of my distress; they rejoice at what You have done.
+My groaning is known to all, but there is no one to comfort me.
+All my enemies are aware of my distress; they rejoice at what You have done.
 May You bring the day You have announced so they may become like me.

 ## Lamentations 1:22